 Chronic bad breath can also be indication of gingivitis, the first stage of gum disease.
 It is a condition caused by bacteria leading to inflammation, irritation and eventually an infection of the gums.

 Dry Mouth in Seniors

-A common dental health condition among seniors, dry mouth is often caused by certain medications.
-Chronic dry mouth, can contribute to a variety of dental health issues like tooth decay, bad breath, and gum disease.
+A common dental health condition among seniors, dry mouth is often caused by certain medications such as for high blood pressure.
+Chronic dry mouth, can contribute to a variety of dental health issues like tooth decay, foul breath, and gum disease.
 This occurs because the mouth needs saliva to wash away bacteria and acid formation that cause harm to your teeth and gums.
 At a dental checkup, your dentist can help you determine the cause of your xerostomia and how you can alleviate dry mouth while preventing dental health issues.

 Dry mouth is often associated with aging, but that’s a misconception.
 Side affects from medications that seniors take can cause dental problems.
 The most common cause of dry mouth is medication.
 In fact, over 400 types of medication are connected to the condition.
-Common drugs that can lead to xerostemia include: antihistamines, decongestants, antidepressants, analgesics, antihypersensitives, and sedatives.
+Common drugs that can lead to xerostemia include: antihistamines, decongestants, antidepressants, analgesics, blood pressure medicines, and sedatives.

 Many health conditions can cause dry mouth, including:

 - Decreased salivary flow is a part of aging

 - HIV aids causes the swelling of the saliva glands which reduces outflow